Our blogs

 Year 4

 Welcome to this week’s blog.
-Here’s what we have been learning in school this week ….
+This is what we’ve been learning this week …

 This week’s Home Practice ….